ErosolarAI/claude-code/README.md

 ## Flow Notes
 - Always run `npm install` before invoking build or test commands so packages stay in sync.
 - Use `npm run quality-gate` when you need a single command that validates linting, types, health checks, and tests in one pass.
-- Build outputs live in `dist/`, which the CLI uses when you run `npm run start`, `erosolar`, or any verification/test harness that relies on the bundled output.
+- Build outputs live in `dist/`, which the CLI uses when you run `npm run start`, `agi`, or any verification/test harness that relies on the bundled output.
 - Headless runs and live verification harnesses should point to the latest build artifacts and obey the orchestration toggles described below.
 - **Module System**: The codebase uses ES Modules (ESM) throughout with `.js` extensions for imports, ensuring compatibility with modern Node.js environments.
 ## Running the CLI
-- After building, start the interactive shell with `npm run start` or `erosolar`.
+- After building, start the interactive shell with `npm run start` or `agi`.
-- Use `erosolar --eval "prompt"` for non-interactive text mode.
+- Use `agi --eval "prompt"` for non-interactive text mode.
-- Use `erosolar --json --provider <p> --model <m> --prompt "..."` for headless JSON output.
+- Use `agi --json --provider <p> --model <m> --prompt "..."` for headless JSON output.
 - Available flags: `--json`, `--provider <id>`, `--model <id>`, `--eval <prompt>`, `--quick`, `--profile <name>`
 - Run a multi-prompt, real-provider sanity check after setting API keys:
   `RUN_REAL_LLM_TESTS=1 node scripts/full-flow-human.mjs` (requires `npm run build`).